IBM/SalesEnablement-L3-Guidance/docs/machine-setup/04 Visual Studio Code.md

 More information about VSC can be found <a href="https://code.visualstudio.com/" target="_blank">here</a>.

-- install some extensions to VSC
-- configure git and VSC

 ## Install VSC extensions

 Install the following VSC extensions.
 This is done using VSC, but you can also explore the <a href="https://marketplace.visualstudio.com/" target="_blank">VSC catalog</a>.
 To learn more about extensions go <a href="https://code.visualstudio.com/docs/editor/extension-marketplace" target="_blank">here</a>.